 - Shares what he/she learned at school each day

 - Knows that you expect him/her to succeed in school

 Frequent, open lines of communication are important throughout the school year.
-Please do not hesitate to contact your child’s teacher or the office with comments, questions or concerns.
+Please do not hesitate to contact your child’s teacher with comments, questions or concerns.
 The Douma staff and I feel privileged to be a part of this school family.
 We thank you for your support and look forward to meeting you!